MiguelCastillo/bit-loader/README.md

 ### extensions

-> extensions rules defines which module file extensions can be processed by *bit-loader*
+> extensions rules defines which modules with particular file extensions can be processed by *bit-loader*

 `extensions` rules are a shortcut for defining pattern matching rules for module meta paths with regular expressions to test for file extensions.
-E.g. ```match: { path: /\.(js|jsx)$/gmi }```.
-But extension matching is such a common use case that required me to add some abstractions to make it simple to configure.
+E.g. `match: { path: /\.(js|jsx)$/gmi }`.
+But extension matching is such a common use case that making this simpler is very convenient.

 > `extensions` rules are case insensitive.